Odin-SMR/qsmr/Settings/q_fields.rst

    the inversion.
 That is, this setting determines the lower limit when cropping the scan range.
 The four values give the tangent altitude limit at 0, +-30, +-60 and +-90 degrees in latitude.
-That is, the tangent altitude mask is assumed to be symmetruc around the equator.
+That is, the tangent altitude mask is assumed to be symmetric around the equator.

 ZTAN_LIMIT_TOP
    A scalar value.
 The upper limit for tangent altitudes to include in the inversion.
 That is, this setting determines the upper limit when cropping the scan range.

+ZTAN_MIN_RANGE
+   A vector of length two.
+This field specifies the minimum altitude coverage of a scan to start an inversion.
+The order between lower and upper limit is free.
+   The scan must have at least one tangent altude below and above the given limits.
+This check is done after applying ZTAN_LIMIT_BOT/TOP.